nodejs/node-addon-api/doc/async_worker.md

 ### Cancel

 Cancels queued work if it has not yet been started.
 If it has already started executing, it cannot be cancelled.
+If cancelled successfully neither `OnOK` nor `OnError` will be called.

 ```cpp
 void Cancel();